European Labour Authority

-The European Labour Authority (ELA) has been created to help Member States and the European Commission to ensure that EU rules on labour mobility and social security coordination are enforced in a fair, simple and effective way.
+The European Labour Authority (ELA) is an agency of the European Union tasked with coordinating and supporting the enforcement of EU law on labour mobility.
+Its activities started on 17 October 2019.
+Bratislava, Slovakia is the agency's host city.
+It has been created to help Member States and the European Commission to ensure that EU rules on labour mobility and social security coordination are enforced in a fair, simple and effective way.
 ELA also has an important role to play in facilitating and ensuring effective labour mobility in Europe, in particular by activities of European Employment Services (EURES).

-What ELA does

 The European Labour Authority contributes to fair, simple and effective labour mobility by performing the following tasks: